Rhône (department)

 Rhône (/fr/; Rôno) is a French department located in the east-central administrative region of Auvergne-Rhône-Alpes.
 Named after the river Rhône, its prefecture is Lyon.
 Its sole subprefecture is Villefranche-sur-Saône.
-Including the Lyon Metropolis, it had a population of 1,875,747 in 2019.
+Including the Metropolis of Lyon, it had a population of 1,914,667 in 2023; excluding the Metropolis of Lyon, it had 478,313 inhabitants.

 History

 The department was created on 12 August 1793, when the former Rhône-et-Loire was split into two departments: Rhône and Loire.

 Originally, the eastern border of Rhône was the City of Lyon itself, so that the communes immediately east of Lyon belonged to neighbouring departments.
 With the growth of Lyon and the extension of its urban area into communes such as Villeurbanne, Vénissieux and Saint-Priest, the limits of the department were judged impractical as they left the suburbs of Lyon outside of Rhône.
 Thus, Rhône was enlarged several times to incorporate into it the suburbs of Lyon from neighbouring department: